amitfin/retry/README.md

 Note that each entity is running individually when the inner action has a list of entities.
 In such a case `on_error` can get performed multiple times, once per each failed entity.
 Similarly, `retry.actions` has a sequence of actions which might include multiple actions.
 This can also cause `on_error` to get performed multiple times, once per each failed inner action.

+#### `ignore_target` parameter (optional)

+Many actions support a list of entities either by providing an explicit list in the `entity_id` parameter or by [targeting areas and devices](https://www.home-assistant.io/docs/scripts/service-calls/#targeting-areas-and-devices).
+It's also possible to specify a [group](https://www.home-assistant.io/integrations/group) entity.
+By default, there is a separate retry loop per entity to isolate failures.
+Group entities are expanded, recursively.
+However, there are cases where the inner action should get the target parameters without modifications.
+When this parameter is set to true, there is no try to resolve, expand and isolate the entities.
+The original target parameters are passed to the inner action as provided.

+There are multiple implications for using this option:
+1. There is no validation of entities' availability.
+2. The parameter `expected_state` can't be used.
+3. `entity_id` is not provided to template expressions.
+4. There is a single retry loop, i.e. no failure isolation between different entities.

+It's recommended to use the `validation` parameter when using this option.

 #### `repair` parameter (optional)

 A boolean parameter controlling whether to issue repair tickets on failure.
 The system default is used when the parameter is not provided.
 The system default can be configured via the [integration's configuration dialog](https://my.home-assistant.io/redirect/integration/?domain=retry).